michaelayoade/dotmac-platform-services/frontend/ARCHITECTURE.md

 ## Key Patterns

 ### 1. Server Components by Default
-- All pages are server components
+- Pages default to server components
-- Client components only where interactivity is needed
+- Client components are used for interactive flows (signup wizard, partner/tenant portals)
 - Streaming with Suspense for progressive loading

 ### 2. API Integration